• Skip to primary navigation

 Is there anything better than store-bought puff pastry?
 It's just so easy to pull out of the freezer, thaw, and then use in recipes like this puff pastry asparagus tart!

-One of the best things about this tart is that you can completely customize it.
+One of the best things about this asparagus tart is that you can completely customize it.
 Many times in the past, I've cut a sheet of puff pastry into 4 pieces to make kid-friendly versions for my toddlers and more grown-up versions for my husband and me.

 This time though, I just cut the puff pastry into two big pieces for my husband and myself.